agera-edc/IdentityHub/docs/developer/decision-records/2022-07-01-get-claims/README.md

 ## Context

 When an EDC participant receives an IDS request, it must verify the caller's identity and apply access policies for the caller.
-To apply policies, it needs to get the claims of a participant (for example, the claim that a participant is in the region EU).
+To apply policies, it needs to get the claims of the participant.
 This document explains the mechanism to get the claims from IdentityHub.

+## What is a claim

+A claim is a statement about a subject.
+For example, a claim could be `ParticipantA` is in `region` `eu`.
+See [this documentation](https://www.w3.org/TR/vc-data-model/#claims) for more details.

 ## Get claims